DottierGalaxy50/rdr-pc-controls-xenia/README.md

 This was intended to be used on Xenia Canary @ec267c358 (6/13/24) for RDR GOTY Edition, however, you could try using it on a different version of xenia or the other versions of RDR.

-The script gives full control of the camera like a native PC game and removes any kind of aim assist the game has, however, there are cases where instead of using the new mouse camera, L-Stick inputs will be simulated to move the camera instead, like for mounted weapons, has they really didn't needed their own custom camera, or when we take cover for the first time, has we can only locate the code related to the in-cover camera once we taken cover at least once.
+The script gives full control of the camera like a native PC game and removes any kind of aim assist the game has, however, there are cases where instead of using the new mouse camera, L-Stick inputs will be simulated to move the camera instead, like for mounted weapons, as they really didn't needed their own custom camera, or when we take cover for the first time, as we can only locate the code related to the in-cover camera once we have taken cover at least once.

 The trainer may get flagged by the anti-virus as malware, this is because Cheat Engine is used as a hacking tool, in that case, you will have to make an exception for the file.